Beer - UK - December 2016

 “With the concept of pairing beer with food having gained traction among UK consumers, “dine in” meal deals look to be a huge missed opportunity for beer.
 These would provide an ideal platform to give world beers – which are already growing in popularity – even more visibility through partnering them with the cuisine from their respective countries of origin.”

 – Emma Clifford, Senior Food and Drink Analyst

 - Despite efforts, food pairing remains a missed opportunity for beer

 - Nutritional labelling presents a chance to stand out among young beer drinkers

 - It’s time to shine for the smaller volume beer formats

-This report looks at the UK market for beer sold in both the on-trade, ie out-of-home outlets such as pubs, restaurants and clubs where the drink is consumed on the premises, and the off-trade (or take-home) market, eg supermarkets, off-licences and convenience stores.
+This Report looks at the UK market for beer sold in both the on-trade, ie out-of-home outlets such as pubs, restaurants and clubs where the drink is consumed on the premises, and the off-trade market, eg supermarkets, off-licences and convenience stores.

-The beer market is divided into three main segments:
+The beer market is divided into the following segments:

-- Ale is sometimes referred to by consumers as mild or bitter, but the term ‘ale’ is used throughout this report.
-This refers to top-fermented beers including bitter and mild, pale, export and brown ales, stout, porter, barley wine and strong ales, as well as Indian and American pale ales, among others.
+- Ale refers to top-fermented beers including bitter and mild, pale, export and brown ales, barley wine and strong ales, as well as Indian and American pale ales, among others.
 These beers are so-called because the yeast floats to the surface during fermentation, as opposed to lagers, which are bottom-fermented.
 Barley wine is simply a beer with a very high ABV.
 In the market size, stout/porter is treated as a separate category.

 What you get